zhaodongsun/rppg_biometrics/readme.md

-# Privacy-preserving Face Biometrics based on Enhanced Remote Photoplethysmography Signal Morphology
+# Biometric Authentication based on Enhanced Remote Photoplethysmography Signal Morphology

 Welcome to use the code from our paper.